pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 It will also not work with `CREATE VIEW SQL SECURITY DEFINER` since the view is created with the privileges of the view creator, and if the creator is an auth plugin user, the plugin will not be able to check the privileges of the view creator because it does not have the `tls.ConnectionState` information for the definer to pass into `VerifyPrivilege`.
 This means we should not allow any users to create a view with `SQL SECURITY DEFINER` where the definer is an auth plugin user.
+However, if the plugin implementation does not have `VerifyPrivilege` and `VerifyDynamicPrivilege` implemented, the view creation with an auth plugin user as the definer will still be allowed, since we will have everything needed for the authorization check.

 ## Test Design